typelevel/typelevel.github.com/_posts/2015-07-16-method-equiv.md

 When are two methods less alike?
 --------------------------------

-Now, let's examine another pair of methods, and apply our test to them.
+Now, let’s examine another pair of methods, and apply our test to them.

-Let's say we want to write the equivalent of this method for `MList`.
+Let’s say we want to write the equivalent of this method for `MList`.

 ```scala
 def pdropFirst[T](xs: PList[T]): PList[T] =